ksirving/sYNGEO_Func_Sync_V2/README.md

 calculates synchrony for single traits within site, between site, jackknife (leaving one year out) also includes synchrony calculation for temperature and flow

+## 03a_dummy_connectivity_variable_interpolated.R

+calculates distances and connectivity variable joins to all synchrony datasets